Generalized moonshine II: Borcherds products: Automorphic infinite products

-The function $\Psi$ has a unit magnitude constant ambiguity in its definition, but we may choose this constant to be one in a neighborhood of the cusp $z$.
-Since the above product is equal to the expansion of $f(1,g,\sigma) - f(1,g,\tau)$ as shown in Lemma \ref{lem:prod1}, the two functions have identical analytic continuations, and $\Psi$ is single-valued.
-In particular, $\Phi_M = -4\log| f(1,g,\sigma) - f(1,g,\tau)|$.
+The function $\Psi$ has a unit magnitude constant ambiguity in its definition, so we may choose this constant to be one in a neighborhood of the cusp $z$.
+Since the above product is equal to the expansion of $f(1,g,\sigma) - f(1,g,\tau)$ as shown in Lemma \ref{lem:prod1}, the two functions have identical analytic continuations, and $\Psi$ is therefore single-valued.
+In particular, we find that the singular theta-lift is given by $\Phi_M = -4\log| f(1,g,\sigma) - f(1,g,\tau)|$.